2023 Solar Incentives Guide for Hewitt, TX - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives are likely the first thing that comes to mind.
-The Federal Solar Investment Tax Credit, or ITC, is probably the most commonly known federal solar incentive.
-The ITC provides you with a tax credit for a predetermined percentage of your solar system's cost.
+When thinking about solar incentives, you likely think of federal incentives first.
+An incentive that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a given percentage of your solar system's cost.

 State & Local Solar Incentives